Garmin vs. Wahoo: Which Cycling Computers Are Better? An Objective Comparison

 Garmin Cycling Computers Lineup Explained

 Garmin bike computers are known for their long battery life, many features, and detailed maps.
+The current Garmin cycling head units lineup is as follows (from budget to premium):

 The Edge 130 Plus is ideal for beginners and people on a tight budget.
 It offers most features you may need for training and recording your rides, except full on-device navigation.